DanielEricParker/HF0d/README.md

 5. Run the notebook `Examples/Supermoire_model_Figures.ipynb` to generate all theoretical data.
 - Install the following packages for the notebook to run: `HDF5, Interpolations, DataFrames, ColorSchemes`
 - For plotting, install PyPlot following instructions at `https://github.com/JuliaPy/PyPlot.jl`.
+- Ensure that the `LOAD_PATH` environment variable in julia contains the `HD0d` folder so that `using HD0d` sees the package.
 - The notebook with generate several folders inside the `Examples` folder to store data.
 - The code takes about 10 minutes to run on a laptop in "quick" mode, but 30-60 minutes to produce the figures used in the paper at full resolution.